 The Littleton Museum is pleased to announce the arrival of an Observing With NASA (OWN) kiosk.
-The kiosk is located in the Littleton Museum’s video orientation room through Sunday, May 7, 2023.
+The kiosk is located in the Littleton Museum’s video orientation room.

 Sponsored by Smithsonian Affiliations and the Harvard-Smithsonian Center for Astrophysics, the interactive touchscreen table is one of ten that has traveled to 30 Affiliates between March 2022 and May 2023.
-The kiosk will allow visitors to learn about NASA programs, and to create their own versions of actual space images using real NASA data.
-The Littleton Museum – a Smithsonian Affiliate since 2003 – applied for the kiosk at no cost in spring of 2022.
-The museum also received a $4,000 grant for related programming, coming later in April 2023.
+The kiosk allows visitors to learn about NASA programs, and to create their own versions of actual space images using real NASA data.
+The Littleton Museum – a Smithsonian Affiliate since 2003 – applied for the kiosk at no cost in spring of 2022, and was awarded the kiosk as a gift in fall 2023.

 The History of Space Science & Littleton